It’s easier than ever to transfer to the No. 1 regional university in the South.

 - A personal statement

-- An official high school transcript.
+- An official final high school transcript.
 If you did not attend or finish high school, we require an official copy of your GED.

 - Official copies of all college transcripts